matthewmckenna/ca683/data.md

 # Data

-Data for this project is stored on Drive.
+Data for this project are stored on Google Drive.

 ## Journey Data

-Cycle hire data is made available by Transport for London.
+Cycle hire data are published by Transport for London.
 The data are provided in CSV files, each containing one week worth of data.
 These files are available in a *tarball* (.tar.gz) [here](https://drive.google.com/open?id=1GZtYqej5tEDnQj3g5qB_fmy_k76YFseC).
 The archive is approximately 1.2 GB uncompressed.